-- 13.2.4 The 'Submitted Development Ref: 21/2192' relates to planning application Ref.
-21/2192 (submitted as an application to Galway County Council in November 2021, and currently awaiting determination by ABP under Ref.
-PL07.313538) that is a separate 299MW OCGT development and project to that of the Proposed Development which is for a 350MW facility.
-Submitted Development Ref: 21/2192 is to be located to the south of the Proposed Development, primarily to the west of the existing Tynagh Power Station.
-Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 and the Tynagh North OCGT.
-(Note: some 3rd party reports and technical documents refer to the Submitted Development Ref: 21/2192 as Tynagh 1). - 13.2.5 A second investigation on the 28 February 2022 (additional geo-environmental site investigations at and immediately to the north of the existing Tynagh Power Station Site) and a third investigation between 23 May and 28 June 2022 for the Proposed Development, Tynagh North. - 13.2.6 The August 2021 site investigations for the Submitted Development Ref: 21/2192 project were conducted largely on the existing Power Station site to the south and also in the southern portion of the brownfield lands to the north of the existing Tynagh Power Station.
-Subsequent to this first ground investigation, Causeway Geotech Limited carried out two rounds of ground gas and groundwater monitoring on 23 and 15 September 2021. - 13.2.7 The purpose of the 09 February 2022 walkover was to observe local land use, to identify any potential sources of contamination, to identify any receptors with the potential to be affected by development on the Site and to assist with scoping the second ground investigation comprising trial pits dug on 28 February 2022, which were located on both the Submitted Development site and Tynagh North sites west of the overhead power lines. - 13.2.8 The purpose of the ground investigations was to obtain an overview of the ground and groundwater conditions present at the Site, including the presence or otherwise of soil and groundwater contamination. - 13.2.9 The third site investigation on 23 May and 28 June 2022 was targeted on the footprint of the Tynagh North proposed development and consisted of trail pits and boreholes to the east and west of the overhead transmission lines.
+- 13.2.4 The 'Approved Development Ref: 21/2192' relates to planning application Ref.
+21/2192 (submitted as an application to Galway County Council in November 2021, subsequently appealed and approved by ABP under Ref.
+PL07.313538) that is a separate 299MW OCGT development and project primarily to the west of the existing Tynagh Power Station to that of the Proposed Development which is for a 350MW facility to the north.
+Planning approval was obtained for the Approved Development Ref: 21/2192 however the Applicant is unable to implement it (i.e. will not build/operate the Approved Development Ref: 21/2192') for the foreseeable future due to a range of viability constraints.
+For robust EIA assessment purposes it is nonetheless assumed that the Approved Development may proceed at some point in the future.
+(Note: some 3rd party reports and technical documents refer to the Approved Development Ref: 21/2192 as Tynagh 1). - 13.2.5 A second investigation on the 28 February 2022 (additional geo-environmental site investigations at and immediately to the north of the existing Tynagh Power Station Site) and a third investigation between 23 May and 28 June 2022 for the Proposed Development, Tynagh North. - 13.2.6 The August 2021 site investigations for the Approved Development Ref: 21/2192 project were conducted largely on the existing Power Station site to the south and also in the southern portion of the brownfield lands to the north of the existing Tynagh Power Station.
+Subsequent to this first ground investigation, Causeway Geotech Limited carried out two rounds of ground gas and groundwater monitoring on 23 and 15 September 2021. - 13.2.7 The purpose of the 09 February 2022 walkover was to observe local land use, to identify any potential sources of contamination, to identify any receptors with the potential to be affected by development on the Site and to assist with scoping the second ground investigation comprising trial pits dug on 28 February 2022, which were located on both the Approved Development site and Tynagh North sites west of the overhead power lines. - 13.2.8 The purpose of the ground investigations was to obtain an overview of the ground and groundwater conditions present at the Site, including the presence or otherwise of soil and groundwater contamination. - 13.2.9 The third site investigation on 23 May and 28 June 2022 was targeted on the footprint of the Tynagh North proposed development and consisted of trail pits and boreholes to the east and west of the overhead transmission lines.